How To Use Mass Gainers Properly For Optimal Muscle Growth

 3. Be Careful With Stimulants

-Stimulants are more common in pre-workouts and fat burners to trigger higher metabolic rates, better muscle activity, and mental performance.
-There are some mass gainers that will also add some in as well.
+Stimulants are common in pre-workouts and fat burners for higher metabolic rates, better muscle activity, and mental performance.
+Some mass gainers also include stimulants.
+Combined with coffee consumption, this can quickly cause jitters and sleep struggles.
+Monitor caffeine intake closely and watch your reactions.

 Related Articles: